comit-network/RFCs/RFC-007-SWAP-Ethereum-basic.md

 | Ethereum | `address`     | `0x` prefixed address | An Ethereum Address |

 Note that since *contract* addresses and *user* addresses are indistinguishable, technically the address used in a SWAP could be that of a contract rather than a user.
-RFCs that use the Ethereum Identity defined here should explain the impact (if any) this has on the protocol.
+RFCs that use the Ethereum identity defined here should explain the impact (if any) this has on the protocol.
 There is nothing inherently wrong from the perspective of this RFC about using a contract address as an identity.

 ## Hash Time Lock Contract